The singles charts are no more but is this a good thing?

 There were three things to look forward to every week at the age of about 15.
 The first was Friday at 4.00pm when school finished and the whole weekend stretched before us, secondly, Saturday night at the youth club when I could rub shoulders with girls of my own age, none of whom were interested in me obviously and Thursday when the music papers were available in newsagents and the new updated singles, albums and US charts were published.
 Never has so much vital information been condensed into such a small space.
 The movers, the non-movers, the bubblers, the fallers, the number of weeks on the chart and the new entries.
 All had to be digested, analysed and assessed, which could take a while and I would read NME, Sounds and Record Mirror from cover to cover.
 Luckily time was something I had plenty of.

 The charts sat in the middle of a triumvirate of media outlets, TV, Radio and the music press, each having an effect, although not necessarily an equal one, on the following week’s chart.
+Radio One, of course, had the chart rundown on a Tuesday but it was the music papers’ charts that really allowed some deep analysis to be undertaken.

 As a young person in the 60s and 70s, you were severely limited as to where you could hear, not just the current hits, but any popular music at all outside of TOTP and Radio 1.
-You might hear a record being played on a juke box in a cafe, Blue Peter occasionally featured unthreatening bands such as Freddie and the Dreamers (see The Beatles of Uncool below)or flute-driven soft rockers Vanity Fair, you might run up a shockingly high (but mercifully unitemised) phone bill by ringing BT’s Dial-A-Disc service, a friend might show-off by playing you a current single they’d bought or you might catch someone playing a tranny in the street but that was about it.
+You might hear a record being played on a juke box in a cafe, Blue Peter occasionally featured unthreatening bands such as Freddie and the Dreamers (see The Beatles of Uncool below) or flute-driven soft rockers Vanity Fair, you might run up a shockingly high (but mercifully unitemised) phone bill by ringing BT’s Dial-A-Disc service, a friend might show-off by playing you a current single they’d bought or you might catch someone playing a tranny in the street, but that was about it.
 Slim pickings to say the least and so you were at the mercy of TOTP and Radio 1 whether you liked it or not, but, at that time, you did tend to like it because you knew no better.

 For most people it was Thursday night at around 7.00pm that allowed them to engage with the pop charts.
 Top of the Pops had replaced the musically and stylistically superior Ready Steady Go in the mid-sixties, purely because TOTP based their show on the pop charts and RSG just featured acts that were ‘hot.’
 If you didn’t have a song in the charts, you weren’t on TOTP.
 And everyone knew that an appearance on TOTP would, almost certainly, have a massively beneficial effect on the artist’s disc.
 To be invited onto TOTP was most artist’s dream as it was often the making of them, as the majority of the millions of TV viewers every Thursday night probably didn’t listen to the radio and certainly didn’t read the music press.
 And although many young people who attended live TOTP shows tell a different story, the show came across on TV as vibrant, happening and exciting and everything an up and coming act would look and sound good on (despite miming).
 Around this time during the early 60s many young people began buying records purely on how a band or performer looked on TOTP.
 It was also the case that most young people, including myself, for a while believed that the charts couldn’t lie.
 If an act got to number one, then they must be good and they’d want to be a part of this movement of fandom and would buy the record.
 Of course, it didn’t take me long to understand that this was really not the case and I quickly realised Middle of the Road, Esther and Abi Ofarim, Peters and Lee, Des O’Connor or Cilla Black were neither good nor fashionable.
 But millions of people still bought their records!

 The influence on the charts of TOTP cannot be underestimated.
 But another huge and, I would contend, insidious influence on the singles charts was wonderful Radio 1.
-From its inception in 1967 it was always staffed by a bunch of guys (and it was mainly guys) who could have been our rather sleazy uncles, with one or two exceptions.
+From its inception in 1967 it was always staffed by a bunch of guys (and it was mainly guys) who could have been our rather sleazy uncles, with a few exceptions.
 Throughout the 60s and 70s Radio 1 decided each week which records should be placed on their all-important ‘playlist.’
 This playlist pretty much decided which records were going to be successful and which were not.

 These DJs were generally selected on their ability to talk utter bollocks incessantly rather than on their musical knowledge and having an interest in or knowledge of music was not really encouraged.
 It was clear that the important element of most Radio 1 shows was the DJ banter between records rather than the records themselves.
 The music was really only there to give the DJs a breather.
 Of course, there were a few exceptions to this rule.
 The great John Peel obviously, Johnny Walker (who eventually left because he got pissed off with this culture), the virtually forgotten but excellent Stuart Henry, Kid Jensen, Paul Gambacini and Alan ‘Fluff’ Freeman with his Saturday Rock Show.
 Those apart, it was a litany of middle-aged guys who loved the sound of their own voices, their funny characters, amusing quizzes, hilarious jingles (What’s that Arnold?) and wacky tabloid news stories.
 But their influence on the singles chart was terrifyingly significant!